UTTARAKHAND BOARD CLASS 11 Exam

 5 States of Matter: Gases and Liquids Three states of matter.
 Intermolecular interactions, type of bonding, melting and boiling points.
 Role of gas laws in elucidating the concept of the molecule, Boyle’s law.
 Charles law, Gay Lussac’s law, Avogadro’s law.
 Ideal behaviour, empirical derivation of gas equation, Avogadro’s number.
 Ideal gas equation.
 Derivation from ideal behaviour.

 6 Thermodynamics Concepts Of System, types of systems, surroundings.
 Work, heat, energy, extensive and intensive properties, state functions.
 First law of thermodynamics – internal energy and enthalpy, measurement of ∆U and ∆H, Hess’s law of constant heat summation, enthalpy of: bond dissociation, combustion, formation, atomization, sublimation.
 Phase transformation, ionization, and solution.
-Introduction of entropy as a state function, free energy change for spontaneous and nonspontaneous processes.
+Introduction of entropy as a state function, energy change for spontaneous and nonspontaneous processes.

 7 Equilibrium Equilibrium in physical and chemical processes, dynamic nature of equilibrium, law of mass action, equilibrium constant, factors affecting equilibrium – Le Chatelier’s principle; ionic equilibrium – ionization of acids and bases, strong and weak electrolytes, degree of ionization, concept of pH.
 Buffer solutions, solubility product, common ion effect (with illustrative examples).